ElectroBlocks/C2/Introduction-to-Electroblocks/English

 Prerequisites

-To follow this tutorial, you should have a basic knowledge of: * How to use a computer and Google Chrome web browser
+To follow this tutorial, learner should have a basic knowledge of:

-Only Narration.
-Let us open the Electroblocks website using Google Chrome web browser.
+Let’s open the Electroblocks website using Google Chrome browser.

 Open browser

-In the search bar, type Electroblocks and press Enter.
+In the search bar, type https://electroblocks.org/ as shown and press the Enter key.

 This will take you to the homepage of the Electroblocks website.

-Cursor on the user interface.
-Let us introduce ourselves to the user interface of the Electroblocks platform.
+Point to the interface.
+Let us see the user interface of the Electroblocks platform.

-Below you can see Add-ons and Sensors menus with various options.
+Below you can see the Add-ons and Sensors tab.

 Highlight Arduino connection with breadboard using a box